goeiebook/creativelab/narrative.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapsed.
 Then another.
-Then I discovered my animation was [broken](https://www.creativelab5.com/s/puukkz).
-The console showed an error.
+I discovered my animation was [broken](https://www.creativelab5.com/s/puukkz).
+It didn't play correctly and the console showed an error.
 I didn't mean to do that.
 It looked terrible.
 I addressed a tweet to one of the designers asking, "Does this count as breaking it?"
 A response arrived.

 ![the response][tweet]

 That was confusing.
+Maybe I hadn't used the correct terminology.
 But then something unanticipated happened: attention.
 Profile views and tweet impressions.
 Twitter analytics measured an increase of 1000%.

 ---